-In the United Kingdom, comparatively few participants of the focus group discussions mentioned poultry meat labels at all.
+In the focus groups with consumers from the United Kingdom, comparatively few participants mentioned poultry meat labels at all.
 The Red Tractor was the most frequently named label.
-RSPCA Welfare and Soil Association which also refer to animal welfare and "organic" were named as well.
+RSPCA Welfare and Soil Association, which also refer to animal welfare and the word "organic", were also mentioned.
 Regarding the meaning of these labels, the respondents were not sure and formulated their answers as questions.
 With regard to the Red Tractor label, respondents were unsure whether it refers to either British origin or the farming quality: